Grower champagne

-Grower Champagnes or Artisan Champagnes are Champagnes produced by the estate that owns the vineyards where the grapes are grown.
-Récoltant-Manipulant is the term in French, and Grower Champagnes can be identified by "RM" on the wine label.
-While large Champagne houses such as Mumm, Moët et Chandon and Veuve Clicquot may use grapes from as many as 80 different vineyards in the Champagne region to create a consistent house style, Grower Champagnes tend to be more terroir-focused, sourced from a single vineyard or closely located vineyards around a village, and made with grapes which vary with each vintage.
+A grower champagne or artisan champagne is a champagne produced by the estate that owns the vineyards where the grapes are grown.
+Récoltant-manipulant is the term in French, and grower champagnes can be identified by "RM" on the wine label.
+While large champagne houses such as Mumm, Moët et Chandon and Veuve Clicquot may use grapes from as many as 80 different vineyards in the Champagne region to create a consistent house style, grower champagnes tend to be more terroir-focused, sourced from a single vineyard or closely located vineyards around a village, and made with grapes which vary with each vintage.
 Today there are over 19,000 independent growers in the Champagne region, accounting for nearly 88% of vineyard land in the region; around 5,000 of these growers produce wine from their own grapes.
-Of the Champagne imported into the US in 2014, only 5% was Grower Champagne.
+Of the champagne imported into the US in 2014, only 5% was grower champagne.

 Wine styles

-Grower Champagnes have been described as "artisanal winemaking" with terroir being at the forefront for each wine, rather than an emphasis on a consistent "house style" that can be made year after year.
-While large Champagne houses, such as Moët et Chandon may source grapes from the entire Champagne region, the vineyards owned by a Grower Champagne maker are generally clustered around a single village.
-Some growers will craft their wine to reflect the terroir of that village, or even specific plots within the village, especially if they own vineyards in one of Champagne's Grand crus.
-Grower Champagnes are often released younger than their large house counterparts due, in part, to the greater financial resources that would be needed for long term aging and storage.
-Many also show a lower dosage, and occasionally no dosage at all, than most negociant manipulant bottlings.
+Grower champagnes have been described as "artisanal winemaking" with terroir being at the forefront for each wine, rather than an emphasis on a consistent "house style" that can be made year after year.
+While large champagne houses, such as Moët et Chandon may source grapes from the entire Champagne region, the vineyards owned by a grower champagne maker are generally clustered around a single village.
+Some growers will craft their wine to reflect the terroir of that village, or even specific plots within the village, especially if they own vineyards in one of Champagne's grands crus.
+Grower champagnes are often released younger than their large house counterparts due, in part, to the greater financial resources that would be needed for long term aging and storage.
+Many also show a lower dosage than most negociant manipulant bottlings, or occasionally no dosage at all.